CoActionOS/CoActionOS.github.io/_posts/2013-10-15-Tips-Motor-Control-using-PWM-and-PID.md

 tagline: Embedded Design
 tags : [embedded, control, pwm, pid, motor, programming, circuit]
 ---
+<img class="post_image" src="{{ BASE_PATH }}/images/h-bridge.png" />
 Bi-directional motor control can be done using an H-bridge circuit with pulse-width modulation (PWM) from a microcontroller to vary the speed.
 Several design challenges include preventing shoot-through, implementing a snubber circuit, as well as open and closed loop (such as PID) control mechanisms.

-<img class="post_image" src="{{ BASE_PATH }}/images/h-bridge.png" />
+{{ excerpt_separator }}

 ## PWM Control of an H-Bridge